Syrian troops poised to attack Kurdish towns as SDF withdraws east of Aleppo

 Follow topic:

-The threat of renewed military action highlights the deepening fault lines between the government of President Ahmed al-Sharaa, who has vowed to reunify the fractured country under one leadership after 14 years of civil war, and regional Kurdish authorities wary of his Islamist-led administration.
+threat of renewed military actionhighlights the deepening fault lines between the government of President Ahmed al-Sharaa, who has vowed to reunify the fractured country under one leadership after 14 years of civil war, and regional Kurdish authorities wary of his Islamist-led administration.

-Syrian Democratic Forces head Mazloum Abdi said on X on Friday that the group will withdraw their forces from current contact lines east of Aleppo at 7 a.m. local time (0400 GMT) on Saturday and redeploy them to areas east of the Euphrates, citing calls from friendly countries and mediators.
+Syrian Democratic Forces (SDF) head Mazloum Abdi said on X on Jan 16 that the group will withdraw their forces from current contact lines east of Aleppo at 7am local time on Jan 17 and redeploy them to areas east of the Euphrates, citing calls from friendly countries and mediators.

 Syria's defence ministry welcomed the SDF's decision to withdraw, saying it would closely monitor full implementation, including the removal of fighters and equipment, ahead of the Syrian military's deployment to the vacated areas to enforce state sovereignty.